DonSchenck/containers-k8s-workshop/README.md

 When you ran `kubectl --namespace=kubedemo get services` the system reported the port number used by the service.
 For example, it may read "3000:30620/TCP".
 The first port is what the application uses; the second port is what was randomly assigned to it.
 Kubernetes keeps track of that for us.

 That means we can run two different services that **both** use, say, port 3000, in the same cluster.
-The external (host) port will be randomly assigned and managed by kubernetes.
+The external (host) port will be randomly assigned and managed by Kubernetes.

 Remember the challenge of running three containers of the same application when using docker?
 Kubernetes just solved that.